gnomon-inria/gnomon/doc_md/packages.md

 # Gnomon distribution

-To share algotrithms, gnomon provides abstractions that can be used to create **plugins**.
+To share algorithms, gnomon provides abstractions that can be used to create **plugins**.
 Then a set of plugins that all together provide a high-level functionality (cell-segmenting and tracking, 3D plant architecture modeling, multi-cellular simulation, etc) are group into a **package**.

 ## Plugins